SEO for eCommerce: SEO Best Practices for Your eCommerce Website

 - Frequently Update your XML sitemap with revisions as your site continues to grow.

-Off-Page Optimization and Link Building Strategies
+Off-Page Optimization and Link Building for e-Commerce

 The Importance of Backlinks in SEO for eCommerce